dharanidadi/Week_0/README.md

 ```

-Here, in place of '<name of the python script>', put the name of the python script that is added to the folder.
+Here, in place of "name of the python script", put the name of the python script that is added to the folder.
 You should run this command everytime you add a python script to the package.

 And, add this snippet
 ```python